Welcome to Hospice Fredericton!

 2015 – Funding was launched with a Capital Campaign, as well as the Hospice Boutique as the main source of revenues going forward

 2016 – Our 1st team of staff was hired and Hospice House opened in April, followed by the J.T.
-Clark Family Adult Day Centre opened its doors 3 days/week
+Clark Family Adult Day Centre opened its doors, which now houses our Grief & Wellness Centre.

 2018 – By 2018, we received 171 admissions and a Social Worker was added to the team to support the families